jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 review
 *********************************************************************************

 CONGRATULATIONS!
-You made it through writing a program that can perform the 4 basic arithmetic operations of addition, subtraction, multiplication and division using Test Driven Development.
+You used Test Driven Development to write a program that can perform the 4 basic arithmetic operations of addition, subtraction, multiplication and division.

 You also encountered the following exceptions